 Do Not Despise These Small Beginnings

-In late November, just shy of my 52nd birthday, I spiraled into a serious migraine flare, which left me with some challenging new symptoms – significant weakness in my left leg and tremor in my legs, arms, hands, core, lips, jaws, tongue and vocal chords.
+In late November, just shy of my 52nd birthday, I spiraled into a serious migraine flare, which left me with some challenging new symptoms.
+There was significant weakness in my left leg and tremor in my legs, arms, hands, core, lips, jaws, tongue and vocal chords.

 After ten weeks of testing, little activity, and a significantly increased medication cocktail, I stepped back onto the elliptical ready to exercise.

 The first day back was slow – a very, very slow five minutes.
-And though I felt worse after exercising, I kept it, continuing to log “my paltry five minutes” each day.
+And though I felt worse after exercising, I kept at it, continuing to log “my paltry five minutes” each day.
 Over the next several weeks, I added minutes and music, letting my stride sync with the rhythm of the songs.
 This helped my brain to create pathways, hopefully stemming the tremor.

-By week four, I’d found a cadence and looked forward to my time of exercise on the elliptical.
-I prayed for those I know who aren’t able to move like they wish they could: Pamela, Sam, Monica, Don, Tanya, Darlene, Bob and Diane, ending with the words: “I pray you will feel God’s presence as close as the beating of your own hearts today.
+By week four, I’d found a cadence and looked forward to my time of exercise and prayer on the elliptical.
+I prayed for those I know who aren’t able to move like they wish they could: Pamela, Sam, Monica, Don, Tanya, Darlene, Bob and Diane.
+I ended with the words: “I pray you will feel God’s presence as close as the beating of your own hearts today.
 You are so loved.”

-Those 16 minutes reminded me of what it means to be the Body of Christ on earth.
-They brought to mind the words of 2 Corinthians 8:14: “At the present time your plenty will supply what they need, so that in turn their plenty will supply what you need.”
+Those 16 minutes of exercise and prayer reminded me of what it means to be the Body of Christ on earth.
+They brought to mind the words of 2 Corinthians 8:14:

 That day, I gave what I had – an odd take on 2 Corinthians 8:14, but it prompted me to be grateful for each step – no matter how slow or seemingly insignificant.
 For today, I am able.
 Tomorrow, it might be someone else’s turn to walk or lift or step and pray for me.